RENgineer/simple-serverless-api/README.md

 ### INTRODUCTION
 ------------
-This simple, serverless API was created in order to demonstrate the technical proficiency that I have with p arogramming languages a software engineer and working with cloud technologies.
+This simple, serverless API was created in order to demonstrate the technical proficiency that I have with programming languages a software engineer and working with cloud technologies.

 ### REQUIREMENTS
 ------------
 This API uses Node 16.x.
 It also has a dependency on AWS's SDK, which is necessary for the serverless state.
-(may put required Python packages here)

 ### RECOMMENDED MODULES (/PACKAGES)
 -------------------